-To find out what groups are taking place in your area please click here.
-Please note the Staines group is currently on hold until the New Year and a new venue will be confirmed shortly.
+To find out what groups are taking place in your area please see the schedule below.
+Please note the Staines group is currently on hold until the New Year and will begin again in 2018.

 If you live outside of Surrey, there are other organisations that can help.
 If you been bereaved through alcohol or drugs and need some support we would recommend BEAD who offer a fantastic service.